 During the process, 2 → 3 the heat is supplied at a constant volume.
 This is the spark ignition and the combustion of the air-fuel mixture is takes place in the cylinder during this process 2 → 3.

 3 → 4 & 4 → 1

-These two processes 3 → 4 & 4 → 1 will represents the isotropic expansion (Piston moves from the Top dead centre to the bottom dead centre) and the constant volume heat rejection respectively.
+These two processes 3 → 4 & 4 → 1 will represent the isotropic expansion (Piston moves from the Top dead centre to the bottom dead centre) and the constant volume heat rejection respectively.

 Work done by the system = Heat supplied (QS)- Heat rejected (QR)

 W = QS – QR

 Considering the constant volume process 2 → 3 and 4 → 1 the heat supplied and rejected of air can be written as